shoelace-style/shoelace/docs/resources/contributing.md

 Components should be composable, meaning you can easily reuse them with and within other components.
 This reduces the overall size of the library, expedites feature development, and maintains a consistent user experience.

-The `<sl-select>` component, for example, makes use of the dropdown, input, menu, and menu item components.
-Because it's offloading most of its functionality and styles to lower-level components, the select component remains lightweight and its appearance is consistent with other form controls and menus.

 ### Component Structure

 All components have a host element, which is a reference to the `<sl-*>` element itself.
 Make sure to always set the host element's `display` property to the appropriate value depending on your needs, as the default is `inline` per the custom element spec.